European stocks dip as investors book recent gains

 European shares started to rally this week as corporate deal-making outweighed mixed quarterly results from companies.

-So far this year, M&A activity involving a European target has grown to more than $312 billion (184.95 billion pounds).
+So far this year, M&A activity involving a European target has grown to more than $312 billion.
 That is more than double the value over the same period last year and the highest since 2008, according to Thomson Reuters data.

 The week's rally in European stocks was also supported by brisk investment flows, with fresh money coming in from U.S. investors in the seven-day period ended April 30, data from Thomson Reuters Lipper shows.
 Since the start of the year, European stocks have seen 16 weeks of net inflows from the United States and only one week of net outflows.